 - A note stating whether the abuser is armed

 While the need for protective orders remains true, the system is sometimes manipulated to protect selfish interests.
-For example, if a couple is in the middle of a custody battle, one spouse may apply for a restraining order to block the other parent from getting custody.
-Similarly, some people use restraining orders to tarnish another person’s reputation out of anger or resentment.
+For example, if a couple is in the middle of a custody battle, one spouse may apply for a protective order to block the other parent from getting custody.
+Similarly, some people use protective orders to tarnish another person’s reputation out of anger or resentment.

 Get the Protection You Need